Royal Asian Art Society in the Netherlands

 Description

-The Royal Asian Art Society in the Netherlands is an association founded in 1918 that holds the designation "Royal" since 2018.
-The KVVAK was founded on June 29, 1918 by the engineer H.F.E.
-Visser (1890-1965) and collector and art dealer G.J.
-Verburgt (1871-1926), with the aim to give greater publicity to high quality Asian art, stimulate interest, and promote scholarship on the topic of Asian art.
+The Royal Asian Art Society in the Netherlands (KVVAK) was founded on 29 June 1918 and has held the designation "Royal" since 2018.
+The association was founded by the engineer H.F.E.
+Visser (1890-1965) and the collector and art dealer G.J.
+Verburgt (1871-1926), with the aim of raising awareness of and interest in Asian art and promoting scholarship in the field.
 The association's first president was H.K.
-Westendorp 1868-1941, who would later bequeath his own collection to the KVVAK.
+Westendorp (1868-1941), who would later bequeath his own collection to the KVVAK.
 The association's collection currently comprises around 1,850 objects, consisting of various art forms such as sculptures, Japanese prints and ceramics.

-After several temporary exhibitions, in 1928, on the occasion of the tenth anniversary of the KVVAK, it was decided to establish a fund with which the ascociation could acquire its own collection and found a museum.
-In 1932, the so-called Museum of Asian Art was opened in the Tuinzaal of the Stedelijk Museum Amsterdam.
-In 1952, the collection was moved to the Rijksmuseum in Amsterdam, where it is still on display.
-Initially, the KVVAK collection was exhibited in the Druckeruitbouw, which later became part of the current Philips wing.
-After the major renovation of the Rijksmuseum in 2013, the KVVAK collection was housed in the Asian Pavilion (http://www.wikidata.org/entity/Q37769044).
-Not the entire Asian art collection of the Rijksmuseum is on loan from the KVVAK; the museum also has Asian artefacts in its own collection.
-Most of the KVVAK objects are labelled ‘AK-MAK’, but a few prints are labelled ‘RP’.
-For the best overview of the KVVAK collection, please visit the association's website (https://www.kvvak.nl/collectie/).
-In addition to maintaining its own collection, the KVVAK organises lectures and trips, among other things.
-The magazine Aziatische Kunst is published by De Gruyter Brill.
+After several temporary exhibitions it was decided in 1928, on the occasion of the tenth anniversary of the KVVAK, to establish a fund which the association could use to acquire its own collection and establish a museum.
+In 1932 the so-called Museum of Asian Art was opened in the Tuinzaal of the Stedelijk Museum Amsterdam.
+In 1952 the collection was moved to the Rijksmuseum in Amsterdam, where it is still on display.
+The KVVAK collection was initially exhibited in the Druckeruitbouw, which later became part of the current Philips Wing.
+After the major renovation of the Rijksmuseum in 2013 the KVVAK collection was housed in the Asian Pavilion (http://www.wikidata.org/entity/Q37769044).
+In addition to maintaining its own collection the KVVAK organises activities including lectures and trips.
+It also produces the magazine Aziatische Kunst, which is published by De Gruyter Brill.

 Provenance research

-The archive of the KVVAK is located within the Rijksmuseum's collection.
+The archive of the KVVAK is in the custody of the Rijksmuseum.
 To consult the archive, you need to contact the Rijksmuseum's collections department.
-In addition, the research library of the Rijksmuseum has a collection of publications, including catalogs of past exhibitions, that are of interest with regard to provenance research on the KVVAK collection.
+In addition the Rijksmuseum research library has a collection of publications, including catalogues of past exhibitions, which are of interest for provenance research into the KVVAK collection.

 Resources